saturnaxis/ModernAstro/home.md

 - Chemical Composition of the Sun (Asplund et al. 2009)
 - Interstellar Dust Grains (Draine 2003)
 - Theory of Star Formation (McKee and Ostriker 2007)
-- Evolutiong of Asymptotic Giant Branch Stars (Herwig 2005)
+- Evolution of Asymptotic Giant Branch Stars (Herwig 2005)
 - Star Formation in the Milky Way and Nearby Galaxies (Kennicutt and Evans 2012)
 - The Evolution of Galaxy Structure Over Cosmic Time (Conselice 2014)